Extreme value theory for singular subspace estimation in the matrix denoising model: Proofs of main results

 \subsubsection{Saddle point density approximations: a brief overview}

-Saddle point approximations are often employed to approximate densities and interval probabilities involving a sum of random variables \citep{kolassa_series_2006,butler_saddlepoint_2007}. \citet{daniels_saddlepoint_1954} showed that for a sample of $N$ independent and identically distributed random variables $Z_{1},\dots,Z_{N}$ with a non-degenerate MGF, and a continuous and integrable characteristic function, the relative error of the saddle point density approximation of $f_{\overline{Z}_{N}}(x)$, the density of the sample mean $\overline{Z}_{N}$, satisfies

-for all $x$ and some constant $c_0$.
+Saddle point approximations are often employed to approximate densities and interval probabilities involving a sum of random variables \citep{kolassa_series_2006,butler_saddlepoint_2007}. \citet{daniels_saddlepoint_1954} showed that for a sample of $N$ independent and identically distributed random variables $Z_{1},\dots,Z_{N}$ with a non-degenerate MGF and a continuous and integrable characteristic function, the relative error (see \cref{supp-eq:density-change-of-variables}) of the saddle point density approximation of $f_{\overline{Z}_{N}}(x)$, the density of the sample mean $\overline{Z}_{N}$, satisfies $ 1+\epsilon(x) = c_0 + O(N^{-1}) $ for all $x$ and some constant $c_0$.
 That is, the {relative} error is uniformly controlled for all $x$ as $N$ grows, meaning that with a large enough sample size, the re-scaled saddle point density approximation $c_0 \widetilde{f}_{\overline{Z}_{N}}(x)$ is accurate even for large values of $x$ where ${f}_{\overline{Z}_{N}}(x)$ is very small.
 This control over relative error is a distinguishing feature of saddle point density approximations compared to Edgeworth expansions, where only the absolute error is controlled over the domain of the density function.
 The approach of \citet{daniels_saddlepoint_1954} relies on approximating the inverse Fourier transform of the characteristic function to recover the corresponding density function, utilizing the method of steepest descent for approximating integrals of complex-valued functions.
 Although the derivation of the saddle point approximation in \cref{supp-eq:saddle-point-standard-form} avoids the inverse Fourier transform entirely, the presence of the saddle point $\spt$ in the saddle point approximation is a result of choosing the steepest descent contour that passes through the saddle point $\spt$.